Welcome to the Northants Bird Ringing Group

 The photographs below were supplied by Liz Williams.
 Nature Engagement Coordinator, Rockingham Forest Trust, Stanwick Lakes.

-Demonstrating bid ringing to visitors
+Demonstrating bid ringing to visitors at Stanwick Lakes nature reserve Northants

-Showing visitors Bluetits
+Showing visitors recently ringed Bluetits

 Friday, 20 December 2024